jekyll/jekyll/.github/ISSUE_TEMPLATE.md

   by a plugin that isn't directly related to Jekyll, or if this is just a generic usage question, please consider asking your question at https://talk.jekyllrb.com where non-bug questions go.

+  Please make sure to mention an affinity team whose responsibilities most closely align with your issue.

   Thanks!
 -->